cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ### Protractor

-Using {% url "Protractor" http://www.protractortest.org/ %} provides a nice Promise-based interface on top of Selenium, which makes it easy to deal with asynchronous code.
+Using {% url "Protractor" http://www.protractortest.org/ %} provides a nice Promise-based interface on top of Selenium, which makes it less complicated to deal with asynchronous code.
 Protractor comes with all of the features of Capybara and essentially suffers from the same problems.

 Cypress replaces Protractor because it does all of these things and much more.
 One major difference is that Cypress enables you to write your unit tests and integration tests in the same tool, as opposed to splitting up this work across both Karma and Protractor.